-Fairfield University has eight residence halls: six traditional-style and two suite-style.
+Fairfield University has ten residence halls: six traditional-style and four suite-style.
 All residence hall rooms include:

 The traditional-style halls include the following: